Centralia College Scholarships

 - Complete the 2017-18 Centralia College Scholarship Application form and submit to the college by March 1.

 About CC Scholarship AwardsCentralia College has scholarships that have been established by the generosity of alumni, parents, and friends of the college.
 The Centralia College Foundation plays a major role in raising scholarship dollars.
 Students may receive scholarship awards based on grade point average, community service/work experience/school activities, recommendations, and an essay.
 Scholarships range from $500 to full tuition and may be available for a second year if recipients reapply.
 See Centralia College Foundation Scholarships for a list of previous recipients of CCF scholarships.

 Scholarship EligibilityStudents receiving Centralia College Scholarships must comply with the following policies:

 - Scholarships are awarded for the entire academic year and will be credited to your student account, one third each for the fall, winter, and spring quarters.
 Scholarships cannot be used for summer quarter enrollment.

-- Almost all scholarships require that you are enrolled for at least 12 credits (full time) each quarter and maintain at least a 3.0 grade point average.
+- Scholarships require that you are enrolled in a minimum of 12 credits (full time) each quarter and maintain a minimum 3.0 cumulative grade point average.

 - Scholarships can only be applied towards the cost of tuition unless otherwise indicated.
 Should you at any time exceed the cost of tuition by receiving other scholarships, financial aid, 529 pre-paid tuition plans (excluding loans and employment earnings) which is required to be applied to tuition, your scholarship or other financial aid may be reduced or withdrawn accordingly.